sa-mw-dach/podium/podium-operator/README.md

 When running in scope namespace, the operator and instance of podium will run in same project.
 The cluster namespace allows using a single podium operator and can deploy/manage podium instances accross the cluster.

 ### Create Namespace
 This is only required for running operator in a cluster scope.
-If running in namespace scope just cr eate the project as you would for running the podium instance below.
+If running in namespace scope just create the project as you would for running the podium instance below.

 ```$ oc new-project podium-operator```